 Buying from within the UK is already something that makes him stand out, as most florists source all their produce from Holland.
 But as well as that, he doesn’t use single-use plastic, recycles all his green waste and opts for chicken wire to keep floral arrangements in place – with a zero tolerance policy on flower foam.
 Perhaps the most sustainable element to Jason’s floristry is the fact that all his flowers are delivered using Urb-it, a company who only deliver via public transport or on foot.

-You'll find Boon Flowers next to Queens Park Station, in West London.
+You'll find Pleroma Flowers next to Queens Park Station, in West London.

 Quite clearly East London’s most flamboyant florist, Rebel Rebel make bold flower arrangements for both individual delivery and large-scale events.
 Founders Mairead and Athena have been in the business for 20 years and buy mostly seasonal flowers from New Covent Garden flower market every morning.